Twitter GeoTrending app using Node.js and AngularJS

 })

-Firstly, it looks up the right "Where On Earth ID" using Yahoo's service.
-If it finds more than one result, it displays it to the user:
+First, it looks up the “Where On Earth ID” through Yahoo’s service.
+Multiple results get shown to the user:

 $http.get('http://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20geo.placefinder%20where%20text=%22'+$scope.city+'%22&format=json')